SDG-Den/SDG-TERM/docs/SDG-TERM/301-ghostty-configuration.md

 ## Config File

 The configuration file is located at `~/.config/ghostty/config`.
-In this repository, the file is named `config.ghostty` to avoid editor conflicts, but it must be named `config` when deployed.
+In this repository, the file is named `config.ghostty` to avoid editor conflicts.